 Do Nectarines Need To Be Ripe For Cobbler?

 The simple answer, you want them to be in between.
-You do not want them to be too ripe and mushy, but you also don't want them rock hard.
+You do not want them to be too ripe and mushy, but you also don't want them to rock hard.
 They should have just a very slight give to them when you press on them.

-Just be mindful they are not too ripe, or they will be really mushy in the cobbler.
+Just be mindful that they are not too ripe, or they will be really mushy in the cobbler.

 Notes For Making The